lukeg101/Talks/README.md

 # Talks
 A repo containing all of the slides for some of the talks I have done (either by myself or with a team) at conferences, hackathons or beyond.
 Please feel free to reuse the slides if you like them, I don't require attribution although it would be nice.
-Please source any external resources used if you do (and if I have forgotten to do so)
+Please source any external resources used if you do (and if I have forgotten to do so).
+Descriptions of each are as follows:

-* _Arduino Basics_
+* _Arduino Basics_: Introductory talk on the basics of Arduino C, the [Arduino](https://www.arduino.cc/) microcontroller and basic electronics.
+Talk is designed for somebody who has never done programming or hardware before.
+Talk done for the _HackSoc TechFest_ in October 2015.
-* _HackSoc Intro_
+* _HackSoc Intro_: Slides to introduce members to [hacksoc](http://hacksocnotts.co.uk/), talk done for the _HackSoc TechFest_ in October 2015.
-* _HackSoc IntroSem2_
+* _HackSoc IntroSem2_: Slides of a similar nature to the previous point for the second _Tech Fest_ run in January 2016.
-* _Hacking Philosophy_
+* _Hacking Philosophy_: Slides on the hacking Philosophy.
+Why we hack, and why it might be interpreted wrongly by the wider community.
+This talk was done for [_HackCon EU 2015_](http://hackcon.eu/), a conference for hackathon organisers.
-* _Intro to Scala and Spark_
+* _Intro to Scala and Spark_: TechTalk for _HackSoc_ (November 2015) introducing the language [Scala](http://www.scala-lang.org/), the framework [_Spark_](https://spark.apache.org/) and basics of functional programming.
-* _Intro to Scala and Spark for MLE_
+* _Intro to Scala and Spark for MLE_: adaption of the talk above, annexed with slides about the [_MLib_](https://spark.apache.org/mllib/) Machine Learning for Spark.
+This talk was an adaption of the original HackSoc talk for the _Machine Learning_ module at the University of Nottingham.
-* _HackNotts slides_
+* _HackNotts slides_: Slides for a quick talk I did at one of [_TechNottingham's_](http://www.technottingham.com/) events to introduce HackSoc into the local community and promote 2 of the events we were doing.
+Namely [_HackNotts_](http://hacknotts.com/) and [_Women In Technology_](http://2016.inspirewit.com/).
-* _HackSoc Elections_
+* _HackSoc Elections_: Slides for the end of year elections for HackSoc.
+Information here includes changes to the constitution, a summary of the year and information on nominations, hustings and elections.
+The results of the election can be found [here](http://hacksocnotts.co.uk/2016/03/11/HackSoc-Elections-And-End-Of-Year-Summary.html).